If I asked you what being productive means to you, what springs to mind?

 You don’t have to get up at 5 am (or earlier!) to be productive

-I’ve lost track of the number of times I’ve read about mega-successful people and “goal-crushers” getting up super early to blast through a long list of tasks before most of us have even got out of bed.
+There’s a lot of buzz about mega-successful people and “goal-crushers” getting up super early to blast through a long list of tasks before most of us have even got out of bed.

-What’s important isn’t the time you get up, but utilizing your time wisely.
+However, what’s important isn’t the time you get up, but utilising your time wisely.

 This means knowing when your peak energy levels are.